-For organizations storing valuable data in the cloud, learning that their cloud provider is discontinuing services can be a harrowing experience.
-This worst case scenario came to pass for customers of Nirvanix in 2013.
+For organizations storing valuable customer data in the cloud, learning that their cloud provider is discontinuing services can be a harrowing experience.
+This worst-case scenario came to pass for customers of Nirvanix in 2013.
 Despite being one of the pioneers of cloud-based storage, Nirvanix failed to diversify and simply couldn’t compete once heavyweights like Amazon, Google, and Microsoft threw their full weight into the cloud market.
 When Nirvanix announced its closure, customers had only two weeks to retrieve and move their data.

 Of course, the best strategy companies can take to deal with this problem is to make sure it never happens in the first place.
 When considering options for cloud services, they should conduct extensive research into the overall financial health of the provider.
 How long have they been in business?
 How many customers do they service?
 Do they have aggressive expansion plans?
-Asking questions like these can help to identify potential problem areas that could land the provider in financial difficulty if they’re not there already.
+Asking questions like these prior to cloud migration can help to identify potential problem areas that could land the provider in financial difficulty if they’re not there already.

-Any cloud provider should also provide very specific terms explaining what will happen to customer data in the event of a bankruptcy or acquisition.
+Any cloud or data center provider should also provide very specific terms explaining what will happen to customer data in the event of a bankruptcy or acquisition.
 If there are no terms or the details of how data will be handled are vague, this could present a problem.
-Even if the provider does allow customers to retrieve their data, there may be questions about whether or not the data is provided in usable form.
-This can be an issue even with major cloud providers with proprietary systems like NetSuite and Salesforce, who often return data to departing customers in simple spreadsheet format that makes it almost impossible to export to a new provider.
+Even if the provider does allow customers to retrieve their data, there may be questions about whether or not the data is provided in a usable form.
+This can be an issue even with major cloud providers with proprietary systems like NetSuite and Salesforce, who often return data to departing customers in a simple spreadsheet format that makes it almost impossible to export to a new provider.

 But having access to the data is only the first step.
 As Nirvanix customers learned the hard way, sometimes there are time constraints that make it very difficult to retrieve data.
-Many companies accumulate huge amounts of data over time and it can be difficult to download all of it quickly.
+Many companies accumulate huge amounts of customer data over time and it can be difficult to download all of it quickly.
 Even using a 1,000 GbE connection, it could take more than twelve hours to download five terabytes of data; and that doesn’t take into account the likely spike in traffic that could limit bandwidth significantly.